SAP/sap-btp-service-operator/README.md

 If not specified, the `default` namespace is used.

 ## Credentials Rotation
-To enable automatic credentials rotation, you need to set the following parameters of the `credentialsRotationConfig` field in the `spec` field of the `ServiceBinding` resource:
+To enable automatic credentials rotation, you need to set the following parameters of the `credentialsRotationPolicy` field in the `spec` field of the `ServiceBinding` resource:

 - `enabled` - Whether the credentials rotation option is enabled.
 Default value is false.
-- `rotationInterval` - Indicates the frequency at which the credentials rotation is performed.
+- `rotationFrequency` - Indicates the frequency at which the credentials rotation is performed.
-- `keepFor` - Indicates for how long to keep the rotated `ServiceBinding`.
+- `rotatedBindingTTL` - Indicates for how long to keep the rotated `ServiceBinding`.

-Valid time units for `rotationInterval` and `keepFor` are: "ns", "us" or ("µs"), "ms", "s", "m", "h".</br>
+Valid time units for `rotationFrequency` and `rotatedBindingTTL` are: "ns", "us" or ("µs"), "ms", "s", "m", "h".</br>
 `status.lastCredentialsRotationTime` indicates the last time the `ServiceBinding` secret was rotated.

-During the transition period, there are two (or more) `ServiceBinding`: the original and the rotated one (holds the `services.cloud.sap.com/stale` annotation, which is deleted once the `keepFor` duration elapses).
+During the transition period, there are two (or more) `ServiceBinding`: the original and the rotated one (holds the `services.cloud.sap.com/stale` annotation, which is deleted once the `rotatedBindingTTL` duration elapses).

 **Note:**<br> It isn't possible to enable automatic credentials rotation to an already-rotated `ServiceBinding` (with the `services.cloud.sap.com/stale` annotation).